unswhcc/EmoStim/README.md

 The dataset is distributed under a custom End User License Agreement (EULA).
 Please read the [EULA](EULA_EmoStim Dataset.pdf) carefully before using the dataset.

-## Accessing the Dataset
+## Accessing the Video Dataset

-To access the dataset itself, please complete the [EULA](EULA_EmoStim Dataset.pdf) and send it to **g.mohammadi@unsw.edu.au**.
+To access the video dataset, please complete the [EULA](EULA_EmoStim Dataset.pdf) and send it to **g.mohammadi@unsw.edu.au**.
 Once we receive the completed EULA and verify the information, you will be granted access to the dataset.

 ## Publications